desihub/tutorials/01_getting_started/00_Setup.md

 ## Running the tutorials at NERSC

-If you have access to [NERSC](https://nersc.gov), e.g. through DESI, DES, LSST-DESC, CMB-S4, etc., you can run the tutorials at https://juypter.nersc.gov and have access to the full public DESI data.
+If you have access to [NERSC](https://nersc.gov), e.g. through DESI, DES, LSST-DESC, CMB-S4, etc., you can run the tutorials at https://juypter.nersc.gov and have access to the full public DESI data without having to copy or download anything.
-To do this, you will need to install a "Jupyter kernel" that tells it where to find the pre-installed DESI code.
+To do this, you will need to install a "Jupyter kernel" that tells it where to find the pre-installed DESI code and data.

 1. Log into perlmutter.nersc.gov and install Jupyter kernel with DESI packages configured for DR1:

     ```
     ssh perlmutter.nersc.gov
-    /global/common/software/desi/install_jupyter_kernel --software-version 24.11 --data-release dr1
+    /global/common/software/desi/install_jupyter_kernel --software-version 25.3 --data-release dr1
     ```

 2. Get a copy of these tutorials
     ```
     git clone https://github.com/desihub/tutorials
-    cd tutorials
-    git checkout dr1
     ```
-    **TODO**: those last two lines will not be necessary once DR1 is public

 3. Login to https://jupyter.nersc.gov, start a "Perlmutter Login Node" server, and navigate to the location where you cloned the tutorials.

 4. Start with [01_getting_started/01_QuickStart.ipynb](01_QuickStart.ipynb).
-   For each tutorial, Kernel -> Change Kernel... (or click on the kernel name in the upper right) and change the kernel to the "DESI 24.11 DR1" kernel that you installed in step 1.
+   For each tutorial, Kernel -> Change Kernel... (or click on the kernel name in the upper right) and change the kernel to the "DESI 25.3 DR1" kernel that you installed in step 1.

 **NOTE**: If you get an `ModuleNotFoundError` or `ImportError` when running these tutorials, you probably forgot to switch to a DESI kernel first.
 In that case, switch kernels and restart the notebook from the beginning.

+**NOTE**: at NERSC you do *not* need to get a copy of the data since that is already there.
+The Jupyter kernel will set `$DESI_ROOT` to the DR1 location, and the tutorials will find it from there.